 What works: VoxCity and similar apps often bundle the Pantheon with other Rome attractions, so if you are visiting the Colosseum, Piazza Navona, and the Trevi Fountain on the same trip, a single package can cover everything.
 Language support tends to be broader than the official guide.

-What does not: Quality varies.
+What does not: Quality varies a lot.
 Some third-party guides are well-researched and well-narrated.
-Others are clearly generated content with a text-to-speech voice reading Wikipedia-level facts.
-Several TripAdvisor reviews of bundled audio guide packages note that "the audios were tiny snippets" and that "you could not do the majority of the tour without internet."
+Many are clearly generated content with a text-to-speech voice reading Wikipedia-level facts.
+TripAdvisor reviews of bundled audio guide packages routinely report "tiny audio snippets," apps that fail to download at the entrance, and a "skip the line" lane that was no faster than the on-site purchase queue.
+The bundle is selling you a markup on a 5-euro entry plus mediocre audio plus the same queue.
 Always check recent reviews before purchasing.

 Why you actually need a guide here